 SciTech Al Khobar’s IMAX cinema frequently shows educational films, helping visitors get closer to nature and science.

 With all this on offer, the Scitech Technology Center is a significant attraction in Al Khobar for locals and expatriates.
 It is one of the most recommended places to visit for families.

 Ithara, King Abdulaziz Center for World Culture in Dhahran

-The younger audience particularly enjoys the Children’s Museum with its sea of Jenga blocks, the illusion room, the infinity mirror room, coloring corner, and indoor cave.
+The younger audience particularly enjoys the Children’s Museum with its sea of Jenga blocks, the illusion room, the infinity mirror room, the coloring corner, and the indoor cave.